 How to Use Healing Lotion Bars

 I have been using these healing bars for two weeks now.
-I have rubbed them on my legs and feet before bed to mitigate those dreaded leg and ankle cramps that only like to visit at night.
+I have rubbed them on my legs and feet before bed to mitigate that dreaded leg and ankle cramps that only like to visit at night.
 I have also used them sooth dry, itchy skin and of all things, on my face as a night time moisturizer.

 It is so easy to pick up a bar and use it wherever I happen to be.
 In addition, Shelly has been carrying the mini-tube version in his pocket to slather on whenever his arthritis acts up.